mladenilic/arduino-cereal/README.md

 ### Configuration file

-Alternatively CLI options can be read from a file – `cereal.config.json`.
-This file is expected to be located in current working directory.
+Alternatively, CLI options can be read from a file – `cereal.config.json`.
+This file is expected to be located in the current working directory.

 ```json5
 {